-14.10 FINANCIAL AFFIDAVIT / DISCOVERY RULES
+14.11 FINANCIAL AFFIDAVIT / DISCOVERY RULES

-- (a) The Financial Affidavit referenced in section 501 of the IMDMA shall be utilized as set forth below in all dissolution of marriage or civil union and legal separation proceedings unless compliance is excused by order of Court.
-The Court may further require the Financial Affidavit in actions to establish or declare parentage and in post-decree proceedings.
-These rules do not apply to Joint Simplified Dissolution. - (b) Within thirty (30) days of the filing of the defendant's general appearance or responsive pleading, the parties shall exchange the completed Financial Affidavit in accordance with and subject to the provisions of section 501 of the IMDMA.
-The Financial Affidavit itself shall not be filed with the Circuit Court Clerk. - (c) In pre-decree cases, no party shall be entitled to serve any request for discovery on another party until the requesting party has served the opposing party, or their attorney, with a fully completed copy of the Financial Affidavit with all corroborating documents attached. - (d) Absent a court order for good cause or agreement by the parties to the contrary, all discovery shall be concluded thirty (30) days prior to trial.
+- (a) The Financial Affidavit (Family & Divorce Cases) referenced in section 501 of the IMDMA shall be utilized as set forth below in all Dissolution of Marriage or Civil Union and Legal Separation proceedings unless compliance is excused by order of court.
+The court may further require the Financial Affidavit (Family & Divorce Cases) in actions to establish or declare parentage and in post-decree proceedings.
+These rules do not apply to Joint Simplified Dissolution. - (b) Within thirty (30) days of the filing of the defendant's general appearance or responsive pleading, the parties shall exchange the completed Financial Affidavit (Family & Divorce Cases) in accordance with and subject to the provisions of section 501 of the IMDMA.
+The Financial Affidavit itself shall not be filed with the Circuit Clerk. - (c) In pre-decree cases, no party shall be entitled to serve any request for discovery on another party until the requesting party has served the opposing party, or their attorney, with a fully completed copy of the Financial Affidavit (Family & Divorce Cases) with all corroborating documents attached.

+(d) Absent a court order for good cause or agreement by the parties to the contrary, all discovery shall be concluded thirty (30) days prior to trial.

-14.11 AFFIDAVITS OF INCOME AND EXPENSES FORM
+14.12 AFFIDAVITS OF INCOME AND EXPENSES FORM

-The single page Affidavit of Income and Expenses form (which is available from the Circuit Court Clerk) may be used in any pre or post-decree case involving financial issues, where the statutory Financial Affidavit referenced in section 501 of the IMDMA is not required by statute or by local court rule.
-The affidavit should not be filed with the clerk unless directed by the court.
+The Affidavit of Income and Expenses form may be used in any pre or post-decree case involving financial issues, where the statutory Financial Affidavit (Family & Divorce Cases) referenced in section 501 of the IMDMA is not required by statute or by local court rule.
+The affidavit should not be filed with the circuit clerk unless directed by the court.

-14.12 SETTLEMENT CONFERENCES
+14.13 SETTLEMENT CONFERENCES

-- (a) No case shall be set for trial until a minimum of one (1) settlement conference has been conducted with the court. - (b) The parties shall exchange, BUT NOT FILE, at least three (3) days before the conference a pre-trial memorandum setting forth: - (1) The ages of the parties and duration of the marriage; - (2) The ages of the parties' children and any agreements relating to the Allocation of Parental Responsibilities; - (3) The income, assets and liabilities of the parties; and - (4) Any other agreed or contested issues. - (c) If either party or his attorney fails to appear at a settlement conference, the Court may impose reasonable sanctions.
+- (a) No case shall be set for trial until a minimum of one (1) settlement conference has been conducted with the court. - (b) The parties shall exchange, BUT NOT FILE, at least three (3) days before the conference a pretrial memorandum setting forth: - (1) The ages of the parties and duration of the marriage; - (2) The ages of the parties' children and any agreements relating to the Parenting Plan; - (3) The income, assets and liabilities of the parties; and - (4) Any other agreed or contested issues. - (c) If either party or his attorney fails to appear at a settlement conference, the court may impose reasonable sanctions.

-14.13 SETTING OF TRIAL STATUS DATE AND TRIAL
+14.14 SETTING OF TRIAL STATUS DATE AND TRIAL